Skip to main content

 After this deadline, a student may appeal to the Campus Associate Dean of Academic Affairs for a course withdrawal if the student has experienced unforeseen or extenuating circumstances.
 The student must obtain an acknowledgment from the faculty via signature and then submit the Appeal for Course Withdrawal form to the Campus Associate Dean of Academic Affairs no later than:

-• For the 15 week-term, seven days before end of term.
+• For the 15 week-term, seven business days before end of term.

-• For the 10-week term, five days before the end of term.
+• For the 10-week term, five business days before the end of term.

-• For the 7.5-week term, three days before the end of term.
+• For terms less than 10 weeks, three business days before the end of term.

 If a student drops a course(s) prior to the end of the add/drop period, the student’s academic record will not reflect these courses.
 After the end of the add/drop period, if a student is officially withdrawn from a course, a “W” will be reflected for that course on their academic record.
 Withdrawal from a course is considered an “unsuccessful course attempt” and may negatively impact financial aid and satisfactory progress requirements.